 Rufinamide is a triazole-derivative drug that appears to work by prolonging the inactivation phase of voltage-gated sodium channels.
 Rufinamide does not appear to interact with other receptor systems.
-Currently, this agent is approved as adjunct treatment for seizures (focal seizures and drop attacks) associated with Lennox-Gastaut syndrome.
+Currently, this agent is approved as adjunct treatment for focal-onset seizures and seizures associated with Lennox-Gastaut syndrome.